starkware-bitcoin/zoro/crates/zoro-bridge-node/README.md

 # Zoro Bridge Node

-A Zcash block indexer that accumulates the Zcash blocks, and generates data required for running the [`assumevalid`](../../packages/assumevalid/) program.
+A Zcash block indexer + HTTP API server that:
+- builds and persists Zcash **chain state** (used by `zoro-spv-verify`), and
+- maintains the **FlyClient MMR accumulator** (ZIP-221 / `zcash_history`) for Heartwood+ blocks.

 ## Overview

-The Zoro Bridge Node serves as a data preprocessing layer for the Zcash ZK client, and as an API providing compressed SPV proofs.
-A compressed SPV proof is a self-sufficient transaction inclusion proof that does not require clients to store the Zcash headers locally nor keep connection to a Zcash RPC node.
+The Zoro Bridge Node serves as a data layer for Zoro’s Zcash client stack:

+- it **indexes** Zcash block headers from a Zcash Core RPC endpoint into a local SQLite database, and
+- it exposes an **HTTP API** for retrieving headers, chain state, and generating proofs (FlyClient block inclusion proofs + transaction inclusion proofs).

 ## What it does

-1. **Connects to Zcash Core** via RPC to fetch block headers
+1. **Connects to Zcash Core** via RPC to fetch block headers and auxiliary data
-2. **Accumulates block headers** using Cairo-compatible Blake2 hashing
-4. **Organizes output** into sharded JSON files for efficient access by the proving pipeline
+2. **Stores headers + chain state** (difficulty target history, total work, timestamps, etc.) in SQLite
+3. **Builds FlyClient MMRs** starting at Heartwood activation
+   - The FlyClient MMR **resets per epoch** at Canopy and NU5 activation heights.

-Zoro bridge node does not handle reorgs, instead it operates with a configurable lag (by default — 1 block).
+Zoro Bridge Node does not handle reorgs; instead it operates with a configurable lag (by default: **1 block**).

 ## Usage